ifsheldon/ideas_reifying/content/blog/AVP-Next-CHI/index.en.md

 **"Where is the Next Frontier for Computer Human Interaction on Vision Pro"**

-Many might be pondering more or less the same question, and I've been thinking about this since when I watched the first hands-on videos for Apple Vision Pro in which they highlighted two major pain points:
+Many might have pondered more or less the same question, and I've been thinking about this since when I watched the first hands-on videos for Apple Vision Pro in which they highlighted two major pain points:

 1. The virtual keyboard in AVP is quite inconvenient, mostly used for passwords.
 Frequent typists are advised to